Certificate Management for Windows

 - Publish: Publishes certificate on selected device profile(s) / device(s).
 To publish,

 - Click on Publish under Actions, in front of the certificate that has to be published.
-This opens a new window containing list of iOS and Windows device profiles and devices configured on Dashboard.
+This opens a new window containing list of all device profiles and devices configured on Dashboard.

 - Select the device profiles / devices on which the certificate has to be published and click PUBLISH.